Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Introduction

 {For $n=1$ this was shown in \cite{Bianchi:2021snj}; the generalisation to other integer values of $n$ is straightforward and we assume that the associated analytic continuation for real $n$ also holds.} Thus, given $\langle (J_I)_z\rangle$, we can compute $b$ as a function of monodromy parameters by integration, with the integration constant fixed by the condition $b=0$ for $\alpha_I=0$.
 Notice that $C_Id\alpha^I$ is an exact one-form (for fixed $n$) and we have the integrability condition $\partial_IC_J=\partial_J C_I$.
 In order to obtain $b$ as a function of the monodromy parameters and $n$ we will use \eqref{bcalpha} as well as (see (1.7) of \cite{Lewkowycz:2014jia} and (3.60) of \cite{Bianchi:2021snj}):

 where $a$ is the $a$-central charge, and we used \eqref{d2hd} to get the second expression.

 In the context of the holographic computations for monodromy defects that we present later, we can summarise as follows.
 We will compute $\langle T^{\mu\nu}\rangle $ for flat defects in flat spacetime, to obtain $h_D$ and hence $d_2$ from \eqref{d2hd}.
-For the $\mathcal{N}=(0,2)$ superconformal defects in $d=4$ SCFTs of interest, we then have $h_D\ge 0$ and also $d_1=d_2$.
+For the $\mathcal{N}=(0,2)$ superconformal defects in $d=4$ SCFTs of interest, we then have $d_1=d_2$ (at least for $n=1$).
+For $n=1$ we find $h_D\ge 0$, as expected.
+We also find $h_D\ge 0$ for $n\ge 1$, but there are examples with $h_D<0$ when $n<1$.
 In principle one could obtain $d_1$ directly by calculating $\langle J^I J^J\rangle|_\Sigma $, but we won't explicitly pursue that here.
 We can also check the expression for $h_D$ by calculating the one point function of the R-symmetry current using \eqref{jhrelation}.
 For monodromy defects, we will obtain $b$ by calculating the one-point functions $\langle J^i_I \rangle_\Sigma $ and $h_D$ as a function of the monodromy parameters $\alpha_I$ and the parameter $n$, and then integrating \eqref{bcalpha}, \eqref{derivbwrtn}.
+We find that for $n\ge 1$ we always have $b\ge 0$, but for $n<1$ there are examples with $b<0$.
 Although we will not do so here, by calculating the entanglement entropy we could also obtain $b$ from \eqref{entent}.

 Within holography we will consider monodromy defects for both $\mathcal{N}=4$ SYM theory and the $\mathcal{N}=1$ LS SCFT in flat space time.
 In order to preserve supersymmetry, as we shall see, there is a non-trivial monodromy for the flavour $U(1)$'s but not the $U(1)$ R-symmetry appearing in the $\mathcal{N}=(0,2)$ supersymmetry algebra.
 However, we will also consider monodromy defects with non-trivial monodromy for the $U(1)$ R-symmetry, but in order to preserve supersymmetry there is then necessarily a conical singularity in the two-dimensional metric transverse to the defect.
 At this point it is very helpful to recall that $\mathbb{R}^{1,3}$ is conformal to $AdS_3\times S^1$.
 Using Poincar\'e coordinates we can write